quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ![
 **Mutation spectra comparison in Sanger Mouse Genomes Project strains.**
-Fractions of *de novo* germline mutations in Sanger MGP strains with either *D* or *B* genotypes at markers `rs52263933` and `rs31001331`, stratified by mutation type.
+Fractions of *de novo* germline mutations in Sanger MGP strains with either *D* or *B* genotypes at the p.Thr95Ala and p.Asp129Asn sites in *Ogg1* and *Mbd4*, respectively, stratified by mutation type.
 ](images/fig-spectra-comparison-mgp.png){#fig:spectra-comparison-mgp tag="3—figure supplement 1" width=7in}

 ### Supplementary Tables